 Serum concentration of urea may be decreased in both acute and chronic liver failure.
 Hypoglycemia is common in foals with hepatic failure.
 Blood glucose concentrations in adult horses with hepatic dysfunction are frequently normal or increased.
 Hypoglycemia, while less common in adult horses and ruminants with hepatic dysfunction, is more likely in chronic liver disease.
 Plasma triglyceride concentrations are markedly increased in ponies, miniature horses, donkeys, and adult horses with hepatic lipidosis.
 The magnitude of increase in serum triglycerides may correlate with prognosis in horses.
 Alterations in triglycerides, very-low-density lipoproteins, and esterified cholesterol levels are more common in ruminants than in horses with hepatic insufficiency.
 Neonatal foals have higher blood cholesterol and triglyceride concentrations than adult horses.

-Plasma ammonia levels may be increased with hepatic insufficiency but do not correlate well with severity of hepatic encephalopathy except during portocaval shunts.
-Increased levels of blood ammonia and signs of hepatic encephalopathy without hepatic failure are reported in Morgan weanlings with hyperornithinemia, hyperammonemia, and normocitrullinuria syndrome and in adult horses with primary or idiopathic hyperammonemia.
+Plasma ammonia concentrations may be increased with hepatic insufficiency but do not correlate well with severity of hepatic encephalopathy except during portocaval shunts.
+Increased concentrations of blood ammonia and signs of hepatic encephalopathy without hepatic failure are reported in Morgan weanlings with hyperornithinemia, hyperammonemia, and normocitrullinuria syndrome and in adult horses with primary or idiopathic hyperammonemia.
 Ingestion of urea or ammonium salts is more likely to cause increases of blood ammonia and encephalopathy in cattle than in horses.

 Dye Excretion and Clearance Tests

 Sulfobromophthalein (BSP®) or indocyanine green dyes can be used to assess hepatobiliary transport.
 The BSP half-life is prolonged when >50% of hepatic function is lost.
-The normal clearance half-life of BSP is <3.7 min in horses, 2.13 ± 0.19 min in goats, and ≤4.0 min in sheep.
+The normal clearance half-life of BSP is <3.7 min in horses, 2.13 ± 0.19 min in goats, and ≤4 min in sheep.
 BSP clearance is longer in calves (5–15 min) than in adult cattle (≤5 min).
 Although dye excretion tests are usually prolonged with hepatic dysfunction, they may still be within the normal range.
-Hyperbilirubinemia, decreased hepatic blood flow, and significant cholestasis may falsely prolong and hypoalbuminemia may falsely shorten BSP clearance.
+Hyperbilirubinemia, decreased hepatic blood flow, and significant cholestasis may falsely prolong BSP clearance, and hypoalbuminemia may falsely shorten it.
 BSP clearance in goats is most often prolonged with generalized hepatic lipidosis secondary to pregnancy toxemia.
 Determination of BSP clearance time, rather than half-life, reportedly is more useful in detection of liver disease.
 BSP clearance time in healthy fed and 3-day fasted horses is 10 mL/min/kg and 6 mL/min/kg, respectively.
 These tests, however, are of limited use in clinical practice because of the lack of commercially available pharmaceutical-grade BSP.
 Expense, procedural limitations, and equipment requirements for quantitation of indocyanine green clearance have limited its use as a diagnostic test.

 Biliary patency and hepatocyte function, structure, and blood flow may be evaluated by hepatobiliary scintigraphy.
 Radionucleotide liver scans and biliary scans can detect alterations in blood flow or hepatic masses and biliary obstruction (atresia, cholangitis, cholelithiasis), respectively.
 Scintigraphy has been used in pigs, foals, and lambs to differentiate biliary obstruction from other causes of hyperbilirubinemia.

 Samples should be placed in media for bacterial culture and sensitivity and in formalin for histologic evaluation.
 Coagulation profiles (prothrombin time, partial thromboplastin time, fibrinogen, fibrin degradation products, and optional platelet count) may be performed before liver biopsy to reduce the risk of hemorrhage.
-Liver biopsy may not be advised in an animal with clinical or clinicopathologic evidence of a coagulopathy or a hepatic abscess because hemorrhage or contamination of the peritoneal cavity may result.
+Liver biopsy may not be advised in an animal with clinical or clinicopathologic evidence of a coagulopathy or a hepatic abscess, because hemorrhage or contamination of the peritoneal cavity may result.

 Treatment and Management

 Initial treatment of animals with signs of hepatic disease or insufficiency is often supportive and started before the underlying cause and extent of hepatic damage is known.
 History, clinical signs, and laboratory data may give some clue as to the nature of the hepatic disease process, but liver biopsy is usually required to make a definitive diagnosis and to determine the degree of hepatic injury.
-Specific therapies for hepatic disease depend on etiology, presence of liver failure, chronicity, degree of hepatic fibrosis or biliary obstruction, and species affected.
+Specific therapies for hepatic disease depend on cause, presence of liver failure, chronicity, degree of hepatic fibrosis or biliary obstruction, and species affected.
 Increases in hepatic enzymes without hepatic disease may not require specific therapy for the liver but rather for the primary disease.

 Hepatic Encephalopathy and Hepatic Failure

 Factors that may contribute to the hepatic encephalopathy should be eliminated.
-Glucose as a 5–10% solution is given to correct hypoglycemia if present.
+Glucose as a 5%–10% solution is given to correct hypoglycemia if present.
 In addition, glucose supplementation helps decrease blood ammonia concentrations and reduces catabolic gluconeogenesis, protein catabolism, and need for hepatic gluconeogenesis.
-Unless the animal is hyperglycemic, a continuous IV infusion of glucose (5% at 2 mL/kg/hr or 10% at 1 mL/kg/hr) should be given even to animals that are not hypoglycemic.
+Unless the animal is hyperglycemic, a continuous IV infusion of glucose (5% at 2 mL/kg/hr or 10% at 1 mL/kg/hr) should be given, even to animals that are not hypoglycemic.
 The infusion rate should be adjusted so that euglycemia is maintained.
 Induction of moderate to severe hyperglycemia, rapid changes in glucose level, and glucosuria should be avoided.
 IV glucose should be used in combination with balanced electrolyte fluids and not as the sole fluid source.

 The feeding of alfalfa hay, alfalfa-containing feeds, or other legume hays to horses with hepatic disease is controversial.
 Although alfalfa hay has a better branched-chain to aromatic amino acid ratio than grass hay, it may have too high a protein content.
 Feeding grass hay is preferred for animals with hyperammonemia or signs of hepatic encephalopathy.
 A mixed grass/alfalfa hay can be fed to horses without central neurologic signs if weight loss is a problem and the added protein is tolerated.
 Grazing grass pastures is allowable as long as signs of hepatic encephalopathy are controlled and exposure to sunlight is avoided.

-Transfaunation (see Ruminal Fluid Transfer) with rumen fluid from a healthy cow may help re-establish normal ruminal flora and enhance the appetite of affected cattle.
+Transfaunation (see Ruminal Fluid Transfer) with rumen fluid from a healthy cow may help reestablish normal ruminal flora and enhance the appetite of affected cattle.
 Animals that will not eat voluntarily must be force fed.
 A gruel may be given by nasogastric tube in horses and swine or by orogastric tube or rumen fistula in ruminants.
 In ruminants, forced feeding of alfalfa meal (15% protein) and dried brewer's grain or beet pulp with potassium chloride and normal rumen fluid has been recommended.
 Alfalfa hay and alfalfa-containing feeds may be better tolerated by cattle than by horses with hepatic disease.
-IV polyionic fluids with 5% dextrose, potassium chloride, and B vitamins may also be needed in animals that are not consuming adequate amounts.
+IV polyionic fluids with 5% dextrose, potassium chloride, and B vitamins may also be needed in animals not consuming adequate amounts.